altoiddealer/ad_discordbot/README.md

    pip install -r extensions\coqui_tts\requirements.txt
    ```

-2. Ensure that your bot has sufficient permissions to use the Voice channel and/or upload files (From your bot invite/Discord Developer portal, and your Discord server/channel settings)
+2. Ensure that your bot has sufficient permissions to access the Voice channel and/or upload files (From your bot invite/Discord Developer portal, and your Discord server/channel settings)

 3. Configure **config.yaml** in the section **discord** > **tts_settings**